How English sparkling wine became chic-er than Champagne

 There are more than 300 wineries in the UK today, drawing on fruit from 470 vineyards stretching from Kent to Cornwall and Norfolk to North Wales.
 A couple of vineyards are even to be found in Yorkshire.
 In total these produced almost 4.45 million bottles of still and sparkling wine last year.

-Vineyard acreage has increased by 140 per cent in the last 10 years to almost 2,275 hectares, most now used to grow the three traditional Champagne grapes of chardonnay, pinot noir and pinot meunier.
+Vineyard acreage has increased by 140 per cent in the last 10 years to almost 2,275 hectares, most now used to grow the three traditional Champagne grape varieties of chardonnay, pinot noir and pinot meunier.
 Two-thirds of English wine is sparkling and about three million bottles of it is produced, more than all the sparkling wine imported from the US, New Zealand, Chile, South Africa and Argentina put together.
 There is no doubt that quality sparkling wine is where England’s future lies.

 Bizarre as it might sound, it is a US couple, Stuart and Sandy Moss, who should be thanked for much of this.
 Stuart, a manufacturer of medical and dental equipment in Chicago, and Sandy, an antique dealer and archaeologist, founded the Nyetimber wine estate near Pulborough in Sussex, in their retirement.
 They realised that the soil and climate there were almost identical to those of Champagne and decided both to plant the classic Champagne varieties (rather than the Germanic hybrids then favoured by many winemakers) and to make their wines in the Champagne method with a secondary fermentation in the bottle.